songster-sa/aws-developer-associate-notes/readme.md

 - 2 kinds of distribution
     - real time messaging protocol
     - web distribution
-- via Signed URL / Signed Cookies
+- via Signed URL / Signed Cookies / origin access identity
 - by default applies to all edge locations, but you can blacklist countries
 - you can manually remove a file from the cache - but charged for it
 - web application firewall VS network firewall